xpol/lua-rapidjson/README.md

 ## Changelog

+### 0.7.0

+* Change the `rapidjson.null` type to lightuserdata and fixes the issue when it accessed by different Lua States.

 ### 0.6.1

 * Try support cmake 2.8 with GCC (but still requires c++ compiler support c++11 or at least c++0x).